Vinelab/oauth-clients-generator-redis/readme.md

 #### Fetch Client (or client's secret)

-In order to fetch a specific client or just fetch a client's secret, use the command:
-`oauth clients:fetch {client_id}`,
+In order to fetch a specific client or just fetch a client's secret, use the command:\s\s `oauth clients:fetch {client_id}`,

 where:

 `client_id` => The client's id, [*REQUIRED*],

-and in case you want to fetch a specific user's secret, you can use the `--show-secret` flag in the command eg. `oauth clients:fetch {client_id} --show-secret {password}`
+and in case you want to fetch a specific user's secret, you can use the `--show-secret` flag in the command:\s\s eg. `oauth clients:fetch {client_id} --show-secret {password}`

 where: